karthik0010/Assuredoc/Drive.md

 Then, a prefix can be assigned to the file being uploaded if desired, but it is not mandatory.

+3.Click on the **Upload** option

 ![D-4](/images/D-4.png)

-Click on the **Upload** option
+Now, the uploaded data will appear in the list on the Drive page.

 ![D-5](/images/D-5.png)

-Now, the uploaded data will appear in the list on the Drive page.

 ![D-6](/images/D-6.png)